xSAVIKx/AndroidScreencast/docs/index.md

 # Requirements

-Currently AndroidScreencast works directly with `adb input` program through `ddmlib` and abuse functionality of:
+Currently, AndroidScreencast works directly with `adb input` program through `ddmlib` and uses functionality of:

 - `adb input key`
 - `adb input tap`
 - `adb input swipe`

 Regarding this point, to use AndroidScreencast you need Smartphone running on Android with specific `input` program version. `adb input tap` and `adb input swipe` were introduced in [Android 4.1.1][Android_4_1_1_Input].

 So, right now AndroidScreencast support all Android versions equal or greater than Android 4.1.1.